Jungles & Temples of Thailand

 Included: Breakfast and Lunch

-Day 4 Goodbye, Khao Yai and Hello, Chiang Mai
+Day 4 Chiang Mai

 Day 5 Chiang Mai